NRT-Logo"/

 • Work placement hours will differ to normal class hours.

 • 15 units of competency must be successfully completed to achieve this qualification.
+To review the list of units scroll down and click on the Accredited Units tab below to review both the core and preselected elective units.

 Student Support